oleeskild/obsidian-digital-garden/README.md

 dg-permalink: "category/2022/mynote/"
 ---
 ```

+### Publish all notes in a specific folder
+Some people have requested functionality for publishing all notes in a given folder.
+To do this, you can combine this plugin with the Templater plugin to create folders which will automatically use a template having the dg-publish attribute set.
+Thanks to [vanadium23](https://github.com/vanadium23) for [sharing this tip.](https://github.com/oleeskild/obsidian-digital-garden/issues/26#issuecomment-1114321275)

 ### Transclusion
 By default, transclusion of other documents just renders the content as is.
 If you want to also include a heading on top of the transclusion you can do so by using the pipe character: